-It's time for the first Virgin New Adventure - a book that manages to combine my love for all things Doctor Who with another literary hero.
+It's my first Virgin New Adventure - a book that manages to combine my love for all things Doctor Who with another literary hero.

 Move over Batman - it's the word's greatest detective...